Ismail Khilath Rasheed: Stabbing

 On 5 June 2012, Rasheed was stabbed in the neck near his house in Malé.
 A hospital source stated that the blade had missed cutting left jugular artery, but that Rasheed stabilized following a vascular surgery done in the ADK Hospital.
-Reporters Without Borders stated that it appeared that he had been deliberately targeted for his journalism.
+RSF stated that it appeared that he had been deliberately targeted for his journalism.
 A minister of the Maldivian government condemned the attack, but also added "Hilath must have known that he had become a target of a few extremists ...
 We are not a secular country.
 When you talk about religion there will always be a few people who do not agree."
+He later left Maldives due to fearing for his safety.

 Quit blogging on a regular basis

 On 26 March 2015, Rasheed informed on his blog on his decision to stop blogging on a regular basis.
 He also mentioned that "I have realised a very important truth.
 Allah (God) is real.
 If you also keep an open mind, one day you will also see this truth".